rahulbagai/aws-playground/simple-lambda-test/README.md

-# Project Name
+# Simple Lambda Test

-The code is a simple example of how to use AWS Lambda service to run Java code.
+The project is a simple example of how to use AWS Lambda service to run Java code.
 It showcases the steps involved in deploying a Java-based Lambda function to AWS, testing it from the terminal, and granting access to the necessary resources through the AWS cli.

 ### Prerequisites

-This project was built and deployed through Github Codespaces, so Java must be installed on the Codespace in order to build and deploy the project successfully.
+This project was built and deployed through Github Codespaces, so Java must be installed on the Codespaces.

 ### Installing